 The Canon 80D has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The 1DC writes its imaging data to Compact Flash cards, while the 80D uses SDXC cards.
 The 1DC features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 80D only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D C and Canon EOS 80D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the 80D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1DC does not offer wifi capability.
+In contrast, the 1DC does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D C (unlike the 80D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D C or the Canon 80D – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1D C: